-I’ve been travelling for 15 years now and I consider myself a relatively experienced traveller, but I have lost count of how many cock ups I have made over the years.
+I’ve been travelling for over 20 years now and I consider myself a relatively experienced traveller, but I have lost count of how many cock ups I have made over the years.
 I’ve turned up at the wrong airport, gotten lost countless times, lost things, convinced myself I was awesome at any given activity and come away nursing an injury or two, convinced myself the airport floor was a better choice than a comfy bed and regretted it, convinced myself that a second whisky bucket was a good idea and regretted that!

 My inner monologue is a constant battle between the half of me screaming ‘do it!’ and the other half slapping me round the back of the head and saying ‘you idiot!’

 Even now I still get lost from time to time,I still forget to put suncream on the back of my neck and spend the next three days crying like a five year old, I still make mistakes.
 I’m not perfect.
 No one is.

 But despite these epic fails, despite things going wrong from time to time I never let it bother me.
 I still travel the world and have an awesome time doing it!